-The clock and power control is achieved using the Q-Channel and the P-Channel.
+Clock and power control is achieved using Q-Channel and P-Channel interfaces.

-1.5 CoreLink CCI-500 operation
+1.5 CCI operation

-The CCI-500 has dual-layer request channels, with a central Transaction Tracker (TT) that handles coherency and ordering.
-This is non-blocking and can re-order requests based on QoS requirements.
+The CCI-500 has dual-layer request channels, meaning that it can handle two requests per cycle.
+It also has a central Transaction Tracker (TT) that handles coherency and ordering.
+The TT is non-blocking and can reorder requests according to QoS requirements.